 Carry general medicines with you, and consult your doctor before setting out for your volunteering trip to Bali.
 There is no mandatory vaccination to stay in Bali.
 However one can discuss with the doctor and may take vaccination for Rabies, Dengue, Malaria, Hepatitis and Tetanus.

 Your program coordinator will take you to your placement and will introduce you to local staff there.
 School in Tianyar is at a walking distance, just 5 minutes away from the accommodation.
 On Monday, once you arrive in Tianyar, you will be taken to the placement for introduction.
 For Ubud program, traveling from accommodation to school and coming back is included in the program cost.

 In Tianyar, accommodation is in a volunteer house, which is a cluster of beautiful bamboo cottages.
 To make it environment friendly, each cluster has a separate bathroom and toilet, also made of bamboo and canes.
 Each cottage has a sit out area and fans are installed.
-There is no Wi-Fi here.
 There are two common areas where volunteers can have meals or can sit and chat.
 There is a kitchen where meals are prepared.
 Volunteers need to bring their own towel, toiletries, toilet roll etc.

 At a walking distance of 10-15 minutes, there is a department store and a local restaurant.